…and the winner is…

 Wait!
 This is not a competition.
 There is no winner nor loser.
 France is amazing and so is Italy, therefore I suggest you visit both.
 However, there are extreme differences between the most popular beach destinations located along France and Italy; each catering to a different mood.

 We adored the French Riviera and felt it was more in line with our personal tastes but we are a couple that wanted a romantic location where we could snorkel in peace.
 We also have already spent a multitude of vacations along the Amalfi Coast.

 If you are unattached and are looking for a sizzling-hot beach location full of sexy singles, then Italy would be the choice for you.
 Some of the most hopping beach locations in Italy are not on the Amalfi coast.
 If you want to dance all day and night on a beautiful beach, you should look into going to Rimini, Riccione, Porto Cervo, Jesolo, Salento, Catania or Taormina.
 There are lots of hot spots in Capri as well.
 So if you are on the Amalfi Coast, then Capri is just a short boat-ride away.

-Although France has several beach-side hot spots as well, we did not explore them.
+Although France has several beach-side hot spots as well, such as San Tropez, we did not explore them.
 We loved the tranquility we found along the French Riviera and wish it were easier to find along Italy’s Amalfi Coast.

 Showers, Beach Establishments, Litter

 90% of the French coast we visited were free beaches which featured fresh-water showers.
 The private establishments had sun loungers with plush mattresses and were placed at a distance from the other sunbathers.
 The public beaches were clean: no garbage, no accumulation of algae, no cigarette butts.